PaulC91/blog/content/about.md

 comments: false
 ---

 Hello!
-I'm Paul and this is a personal blog to document my forays into all things R, data & visualisation.
+I'm Paul and this is a personal blog to document my forays into all things R, data science & visualisation.

-Originally from Edinburgh, Scotland, I graduated with an MA in Applied Economics from the University of St Andrews in 2013.
+Originally from Edinburgh, Scotland, I graduated with an MA (hons) in Applied Economics from the University of St Andrews in 2013.

-I'm now working for data consultancy <a href="https://cultureofinsight.com/" target="_blank">Culture of Insight</a> in London as an analyst, R programmer and shiny developer.
+I'm now working for data consultancy [Culture of Insight](https://cultureofinsight.com/) in London as an analyst, R programmer and shiny developer.

 Feel free to get in touch via any of the channels below.
 You can check out some of my work on the [blog page](/blog/), [projects page](/projects/), or over on the Culture of Insight [blog](https://cultureofinsight.com/blog/).